-Human population is sparse throughout most of the assessment area with most people living in small towns and on farms and ranches.
-The area contains five cities of populations over 13,000.
-These include Minot, Williston, Dickinson, Mandan, and Bismarck.
-Groundwater and surface water are the major rural and livestock water source, with wells being a major source of domestic water supplies.
+Groundwater wells are a major source of domestic water supplies.
+Groundwater and surface water are the major rural and livestock water source.
 No impact is anticipated.
-Strict adherence to label requirements and USDA treatment guidelines (Appendix 1) will be followed in regard to treatments bordering open surface waters.
+Strict adherence to label requirements and USDA treatment guidelines (Appendix 1) will be followed regarding treatments bordering open surface waters.

 Malathion and carbaryl are cholinesterase inhibitors.
-Cholinesterases (including acetylcholinesterase) are enzymes that function at the nerve synapse.
+Cholinesterases (including AChE) are enzymes that function at the nerve synapse.
 The nerve synapse is the point where information in the form of electrical impulses is relayed or transmitted by chemical messengers (called transmitters) from one nerve cell to another.
 Cholinesterase then inactivates or destroys the transmitter chemical (like acetylcholine) after it completes its job, otherwise the transmitter would continue indefinitely and precise control of the enervated tissue (muscle or organ) would be lost.
-Refer to the guidelines (Appendix 1) for further information on mitigating exposure to cholinesterase inhibitors.
+Refer to the 2015 guidelines (Appendix 1) for further information on mitigating exposure to cholinesterase inhibitors.

-No human health effects are likely from exposure to Dimilin 2L (diflubenzuron) if it is used according to label instructions.
+No human health effects are likely from exposure to diflubenzuron if it is used according to label instructions.
 A human exposure assessment was done in detail for diflubenzuron and can be found in APHIS's "Chemical Risk Assessment for Diflubenzuron Use in Grasshopper Cooperative Control Program".

-2. Nontarget Species
+2. Non-target Species